Updated: March 2, 2023 Home » The Web » Wordpress, Themes and Plugin

 The wp-config.php file is like the ‘setting’ list of your WordPress site, it is the bridge between your file system and your MySQL database.
 It contains important information such as username and password.

 Here are a few of the ways you can better utilize your wp-config file via a plain text editor.
-Here are some of my favorites WordPress hacks, also known as simple tricks that improves WordPress’s speed, function and features.
+Here are some of my favorite WordPress hacks, also known as simple tricks that improve WordPress’s speed, function and features.
 In this article, we will share 13 of the most useful WordPress configuration tricks and hacks that you may not know yet.

 ↓ 01 – Move Your wp-config.php File

 Generally, WordPress looks for a wp-config file in its web root.
 If it’s not available there, then it will automatically look one level above.
 So, just move this file one folder above the web-root folder.
 By doing so, nobody will be able to access it without SSH or FTP access.
 If you’re moving your wp-config file to a unique location, it is recommended to create another wp-config file in the root folder that will point to the ‘real’ wp-config.php